Death Valley 210 Ride for Honor Flight San Diego 4-8-2026

 WHO IS THIS FOR?

-When Lance first asked me about riding for this event -the first person that I thought of was my Uncle Steve.
-Steve was born in 1944 and grew up in Lake City, Florida.
+When Lance first asked me about riding for this event -the first person that I thought of was my wife’s Uncle Steve.
+Steve Spradley was born in 1944 and grew up in Lake City, Florida.
 He played on the football team and graduated high school 1965.
 Steve joined the US Marines and served his country valiantly doing two tours in Vietnam (1966-1968).

 He did not have to go back the second time – but he did it anyway as he loved his country.
 Steve passed away this past year but he will be remembered as a true American who served his country to the best of his ability.
 I know that Uncle Steve would have really loved to go on an honor flight to Washington D.C.
 This is a way to remember Uncle Steve and his sacrifice for this great country.
 Don’t let another Vietnam war veteran slip away without the honor and respect that they deserve.
 There are not many of them left.

-#3 Crater Roundtrip from Oasis (100 Miles/3,935 ft):
+Day 1 Crater Roundtrip from Oasis (100 Miles/3,935 ft)

 Crater Roundtrip from Oasis RWGPS file

-#4 DAYLIGHT PASS (58 Miles):
+#2 DAYLIGHT PASS (DNF 47 Miles):

-Daylight Pass RWGPS file
+Death Valley Daylight Pass RWGPS file

 The average temperature range for April 8–11 typically fluctuates between a low of 58°F (14°C) and a high of 88°F (31°C).
+These are about the temps that we had during our stay.
+The high winds were the problem but what can you expect when you go to a desert and the lowest point in America.

 What I do know is that the blistering sun and cross winds can beat you down quickly if you are not prepared.
 I am very excited for the physical challenge in the natural elements and am grateful for this opportunity to help veterans in need.